quadrismegistus/prosodic/README.md

 	                        |-----| (W1.S1.SB1.R2.C2.P1) <Phoneme> [v]

 Due to this hierarchical organization, sophisticated queries become possible on the linguistic structures in their interrelationships.
 In other words, since the hierarchy defines basic "child-of" or "contained-in" relationships between linguistic structures, it is possible to query for, say, "all onsets *with* at least one voiced consonant *in* stressed syllables."
-(For more details on the included query language, see below).
+(For more details on the included query language, see above).

-### Overview of metrical parser
+### From phonology to metrics

 Metrical parsing is performed in the spirit of Optimality Theory: given user-specified constraints, along with a parameter specifying the maximum number of syllables allowed in strong/weak metrical positions, all non-harmonically-bounded scansions of the line are generated, and ranked in terms of their weighted violation scores.
 	- note: These and all other user-specified configurations occur in the file "config.py" in the main prosodic directory.
 See that file or instructions, or #5 below for more details.